xray-forge/stalker-xrf-engine/README.md

 ## 📦 Main differences with original

-The intention of this mod template is to allow easier mod development without introducing breaking changes to the original. <br/>
+The intention of this engine template is to allow easier mod development without introducing breaking changes to the original. <br/>
 Everything else can be added in your own mod extending the template.

 ## 📌What is used